 What should I pack for a trip to Ireland & the U.K.?

 The secret of coping with the weather in the British Isles lies in taking the correct clothing.
-You should prepare for moderately mild weather at all time and be able to supplement basic dress with a warm sweater, coat, and/or rainproof top.
-A hat/rain jacket is a good idea, an umbrella may not always be the best when it gets windy and you’re strolling in crowds.
-Be careful on sunny days especially on the beaches, the breeze can cool you while the sun still burns your skin.
-Take sensible footwear, most rural attractions and even some urban areas are best described as “rugged terrain” and the ground is bound to be wet occasionally.
+You should prepare for moderately mild weather at all times and be able to supplement basic attire with a warm sweater, coat and/or rainproof top.
+A hat and rain jacket is a good idea as an umbrella may not always be the best when it gets windy and you’re strolling through crowds.
+Be mindful of sunny days and remember to wear sunscreen – just because the breeze cools you off doesn’t mean you won’t get sunburned!
+Most rural attractions and even some urban areas are best described as “rugged terrain” and the ground is bound to be wet occasionally, so pack sensible footwear.
 Dress around the British Isles and in the pubs is very casual.
-See more about our suggested packing lists here!
+Read more in our suggested packing lists.